openebs/mayastor-extensions/index.md

 helm delete `<RELEASE NAME>` -n `<RELEASE NAMESPACE>`
 ```

-> **Tip**: Prior to deleting the helm chart, make sure all the storage volumes and pools are deleted.
+> **Tip**: Prior to deleting the Helm chart, make sure all the storage volumes and pools are deleted.